 Christmas is everywhere.
-Starbucks Cranberry Bliss Bars are back.
+Starbucks cranberry bliss bars are back.
 My kids won’t stop singing Christmas Carols.
 Neighbours have their Christmas lights up.
-We are 10 days away from Advent Calendars & Christmas decorations.
-Bliss is in the air & Life is Good.
+We are 10 days away from Advent Calendars and bliss is in the air.

-For those that didn’t catch my Pumpkin Cookie post, I am trying to win a trip to a food blogging conference next spring hosted by the Food Bloggers of Canada.
-I found making the pumpkin cookies with canola oil fairly simple and as such have been inspired to bake some more goodies using canola oil.
+For those that didn’t catch my Pumpkin Cookie post, I was trying to win a trip to a food blogging conference next spring hosted by the Food Bloggers of Canada.
+It was easy to make the pumpkin cookies with canola oil inspiring me to try these cookies with canola oil.

 - 2 eggs

 - 3 cups all purpose flour

 - 4 oz cream cheese half a block, softened

 - In a bowl in this order add sugar(s), canola oil, eggs and vanilla.
 Whisk really well until combined.

 - Next add your flour, baking soda and salt.
 Stir until everything is combined.